From the Lone Ranger to Zorro, we know good guys can wear masks.

 Just as you don’t learn to swim by being tossed off the deep end of a pool, you can’t expect a dog to become comfortable with a face-masked human by thrusting him into a room full of them.

 Instead, systematic desensitization is key.
-“You are exposing the dog to the mask at a controlled level, always making sure the dog is comfortable and only moving to the next step when the dog is ready,” explains Vicki Ronchette, a certified professional dog trainer and owner of Braveheart Dog Training in California’s San Francisco Bay area.
+“You are exposing the dog to the mask at a controlled level, always making sure the dog is comfortable and only moving to the next step when the dog is ready,” explains Vicki Ronchette, a certified professional dog trainer and owner of Show Dog Prep School in California’s San Francisco Bay area.

 Ronchette says signs of discomfort vary based on the individual dog, and might include growling, backing away, trying to escape or leaning away.
 Of course, she reminds, there are varying levels of all these responses, indicating everything from mild concern to panic.